Quick Answer: Can Hamsters Eat Grapes?

 Step 4: Introduce Gradually

-- Normal stool (not loose, watery, or unusually colored)
+- Normal stool (not loose or runny)

 - Normal activity level and energy

-- No bloating or signs of abdominal discomfort
+- No bloating or signs of discomfort

 How Often Can Hamsters Eat Grapes?

-| Breed | Frequency | Serving Size | Max Per Week | Notes |
+| Breed | Frequency | Serving Size | Notes |

-| Syrian Hamster | 1x per week | ½ tsp (1 piece) | ½ tsp total | Most sugar-tolerant |
+| Syrian Hamster | 1x per week | ½ small grape, cut small | Most sugar-tolerant |

-| Dwarf Hamster (WW/CC) | 1x every 2 weeks | ¼ tsp (½ piece) | ¼ tsp per 2 weeks | High diabetes risk — consider skipping |
+| Dwarf Hamster (WW/CC) | 1x every 2 weeks | ¼ small grape, tiny pieces | High diabetes risk — be conservative |

-| Chinese Hamster | 1x every 2 weeks | ¼ tsp (½ piece) | ¼ tsp per 2 weeks | Moderate risk — conservative approach |
+| Chinese Hamster | 1x every 1-2 weeks | ¼ small grape, tiny pieces | Moderate diabetes risk |

 Signs Your Hamster Ate Too Many Grapes